-Mubina Asaria manages Greenford High School’s e-safety programme to support victims of cyberbullying, and launched Ealing’s Online Safety Project for schools, funded by John Lyon’s Charity.
-She was recently commended by SWGfL for her innovative approach to e-safety, which pioneered Ealing’s innovatived CyberMentor Programme for schools, publishing her research in an academic article in the Journal of Assistive Technologies.
-Mubina is currently on secondment with Ealing Council as their ‘Preventing Extremism in Schools Advisor’.
+Mubina Asaria managed Greenford High School’s e-safety programme to support victims of cyberbullying and launched Ealing’s Online Safety Project for schools, funded by John Lyon’s Charity.
+She was recently commended by SWGfL for her innovative approach to e-safety, which pioneered Ealing’s innovative CyberMentor Programme for schools, publishing her research in an academic article in the Journal of Assistive Technologies.

 Stay up to date with Pobble, be inspired by our teaching community and learn something new.
 Subscribe to the Pobble blog.